brianweet/brianweet.github.io/_posts/2019-20-02-multi-site-catalog-performance-regression.md

 A [colleague](http://marisks.net/) noticed something weird: *"In smaller categories, it works pretty fast.
 In larger categories, it fails."*.
 The fact that category size affects performance to the point that it **fails** is very strange, it shouldn't even affect the performance of the page that much at all.
 Therefore he verified our find queries but to no avail *"I checked the code and it was loading only one page at a time.
 Not sure how category size affects it."*.

 I was asked if I could to dig into this problem and figure out what was happening.
 Using Application Insights [Live Metrics Stream](https://docs.microsoft.com/en-us/azure/azure-monitor/app/live-stream) I noticed we were doing a lot of database queries per second, with spikes up to 2~3k, without heavy user load.
 While profiling locally I noticed the same.
-The amount of queries on every page load and was very high.
+The amount of queries on every page load was very high.

 ### The problem and the plan